eclipse-volttron/docker/README.md

     --name volttron --rm -it eclipsevolttron/volttron:v10
 ```

-Once executing the above command monitor the logs via ```docker logs volttron``` or through another monitoring tool such as docker desktop or podman.
-In addition
-the docker logs are located in ```/home/volttron/datavolume/volttron_home/volttron.log".
+Once the above command is run, you can monitor the logs via ```docker logs volttron``` or through another monitoring tool such as docker desktop or podman.
+Docker logs are located in ```/home/volttron/datavolume/volttron_home/volttron.log".

 ## Platform Config Structure